 Match changes to actions

-The changes emerging in the landscape will be matched to the management actions that have influenced them.
-We can thus compare our human ‘outputs’, such as erosion control work, controlled burns, and feral animal and weed management to the ‘outcomes’ we see in the recovery of the land and in our key conservation targets.
-As our understanding grows we'll be better able to judge the best actions to take to achieve the desired ecological result.
+The changes emerging in the landscape will reflect the management actions that have influenced them.
+We can compare our human ‘outputs’, such as erosion control work, controlled burns, and feral animal and weed management to the ‘outcomes’ we see in the recovery of the land and in the improved health of the species and ecosystems.

 Storing and analysing data

-The data gathered at all sites are stored in a dedicated database, together with information on actions taken across the entire property.
-Added to this is vegetation productivity from satellite data.
+The data gathered at all sites is stored in a dedicated database, together with information on actions taken across the entire property.
+Added to this are records of vegetation productivity from satellite data.
 This remote imagery may also tell us the amount of carbon being stored in these recovering landscapes – an important measure for quantifying our contribution to sequestering carbon and combating climate change.